MicahBi/Inventory_Tracker/README.md

 # Inventory_Tracker

-This is a project from four years ago.
+This is a project around 2018.
 I am using it to learn how to use github repositories, and hope to develop the project in the future.

 ## Description